 Free Association: Puerto Rico should adopt a status outside of the Territory Clause of the Constitution of the United States that recognizes the sovereignty of the People of Puerto Rico.
 The Free Association would be based on a free and voluntary political association, the specific terms of which shall be agreed upon between the United States and Puerto Rico as sovereign nations.
 Such agreement would provide the scope of the jurisdictional powers that the People of Puerto Rico agree to confer to the United States and retain all other jurisdictional powers and authorities.
 Under this option the American citizenship would be subject to negotiation with the United States Government.

-If Puerto Ricans choose to negotiate a COFA of their own, their access to U.S. citizenship will be placed in jeopardy and federal financial support would drop dramatically.
-And, while living in the States may continue to be an option, citizens of Puerto Rico can expect to be ineligible for federal programs while living on the mainland.
+If Puerto Ricans choose to negotiate a COFA of their own, their access to U.S. citizenship will be placed in jeopardy and federal financial support can be expected to drop dramatically – both in Puerto Rico and among Puerto Ricans living in the 50 states.

 There is no way of knowing before the vote what kind of COFA the new nation of Puerto Rico might be able to negotiate.
-However, it makes sense to look at the experience of the Marshall Islands with their COFA, and the lack of success Puerto Rico has had in negotiating an “enhanced commonwealth.”
+However, it makes sense to look at the experience of the current COFA nations, and the lack of success Puerto Rico has had in negotiating an “enhanced commonwealth.”
 These historical facts provide some real-world data to balance the hopes of those who make optimistic predictions about a powerful Puerto Rico under Free Association.